but faces a key bottleneck in its supply chain.

 What is more, reliance on small, wild-caught fish threatens commercial fisheries since in the wild, fish for commercial markets such as cod, salmon, tuna, eat these smaller, oily “forage fish” (sardines, anchovies and menhaden).
 Currently, most of these forage fish are ground up to feed for aquaculture.
 These small fish also sustain seabirds and marine mammals such as whales, seals and dolphins.
 If these fish at the center of the ocean food chain disappear, so will the life that depends on it.

-The industry has made tremendous strides to vastly increase the productivity of fishmeal and oil, but if it is to expand, most scientists agree that more needs to be done to find alternative ingredients.
+The industry has made tremendous strides to vastly increase the productivity of fishmeal and oil, but if it is to expand, most scientists agree that more needs to be done to find substitute ingredients.

-Alternative sources of protein exist that can substitute for protein without any impact on fish growth and health.
+Substitute sources of protein exist that can substitute for protein without any impact on fish growth and health.
 However, there is no substitute for fish oil that is cost-effective and available at scale.

 To Create a Fish-Free ‘Fish Oil’ Substitute Fish oil contains a number of essential fatty acids.
 One of those, DHA, is available from non-fish sources such as algae.
 However, DHA is only one of the essential fatty acids necessary for fish nutrition.
 Innovating a fish oil replacement that contains other essential fatty acids such as EPA and ARA in an optimal ratio to mimic the average fatty acid profile found in forage fish is the next challenge.
-The goal of this challenge is to reduce demand pressures on wild-caught stocks, by accelerating the availability of cost-competitive, viable alternatives to fish oil.
-To accelerate innovation towards an alternative for fish oil and the widespread adoption of fish-free feeds, the F3 Fish Oil Challenge has compiled the target values from four known fatty acid profiles found in forage fish that the contestants must meet.
+The goal of this challenge is to reduce demand pressures on wild-caught stocks, by accelerating the availability of cost-competitive, viable substitutes for fish oil.
+To accelerate innovation towards a substitute for fish oil and the widespread adoption of fish-free feeds, the F3 Fish Oil Challenge has compiled the target values from four known fatty acid profiles found in forage fish that the contestants must meet.

 More important than the prize reward, participants gain access to significant public relations and media attention.
 The previous F3 (Fish-Free Feed) Challenge was mentioned over 100 times in news stories during the past year.
 The stories often named participants, and are targeted towards the aquafeed industry in the U.S. and abroad.
-In addition, participants with qualifying F3oils will be invited to an invitation-only meeting focused on alternative ingredients for aquaculture, to be held in San Francisco, California in February 2019.
+In addition, participants with qualifying F3oils will be invited to an invitation-only meeting focused on substitute ingredients for aquaculture, to be held in San Francisco, California in February 2019.
 Participants will have the opportunity to present their products to investors, feed companies, and media.

 Who Can Participate?